 Many organizations use smeared clocks, and it would be helpful if the smears were the same.
 After all, the purpose of clocks is to read the same time in different places.

 We would like to propose to the community, as the best practice for leap seconds in the future, a 24-hour linear smear from noon to noon UTC.
-We plan to use this smear starting from leap second #38, which is likely to be in 2018.
+We plan to use this smear starting from the next leap second, which is likely to be in 2018 or 2019.

 This smear combines the features that experience has shown to work well for many distributed computing applications: